top of page

 In Collaboration with the National Lutheran Choir

-Johann Sebastian Bach’s St. Matthew Passion is one of the towering masterpieces in all classical music, combining profound spiritual depth with dramatic intensity.
+Celebrate the special 300th anniversary of the St. Matthew Passion.
+This monumental work by Johann Sebastian Bach is one of the towering masterpieces in all classical music, combining profound spiritual depth with dramatic intensity.
 Through soaring chorales, expressive arias, and gripping narrative, Bach brings the Passion story to life.
 Composed for double choir and double orchestra, the Bach Society and National Lutheran Choir join forces to present this masterwork on a grand scale.

 This concert will be aired live on Classical MPR.